oracle-livelabs/apex/apex-professional-hol18/adding-map-page.md

 - Did you miss out on trying the previous labs?
 Don't worry!
 You can download the Application from **[here](files/online-shopping-cart-12.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Create a Store Details Map page with a Background and add it to the Desktop Navigation Bar

+In this task, you will create a new Map page in your Oracle APEX application to display store locations.
+The map will include geo spatial details such as longitude, latitude, and tooltips for each store.
+You will then customize the map’s background using a Web Map Service (WMS) and integrate it into the navigation menu

 1. Navigate to **App Builder**, click **Online Shopping Application**.